-Chapel is an important part of student life at ETBU and a required element for all undergraduate students (See the Chapel Credit Policy below).
+Chapel is an important part of student engagement at ETBU and a required element for all undergraduate students (See the Chapel Credit Policy below).
 All the Chapel programs are designed to nurture our spirit as individuals and as members of the ETBU community.
 As followers of Christ, we recognize the privilege of gathering for corporate worship where we may express to God our dependence on Him; hear and respond to the Word of God; grow in our understanding of the Christian faith and offer our heartfelt praise.
 The discipline of regularly convening as a community strengthens our Christian walk both corporately and as individuals.

 - Chapel Information